Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

-and consequently also for sTE and sCE.
+In this section we deduce, from the a priori estimates of Theorem \ref{theorem a priori estimate}, the existence of global regular solutions for the stochastic generalized transport equation~\eqref{SPDE 1} and consequently also for the stochastic transport equation~\eqref{stoch transport} and the stochastic continuity equation~\eqref{stoch cont}.
 This can be interpreted, at least for the sTE, as a no-blow-up result.
 Uniqueness will be treated separately in the next section, see also Remark \ref{Remark uniqueness regular} below.